OmarFayez/Store-Angular-App/README.md

   - #Admin View

-    - Should display all products in a table (Bonus: use pagination with the data)
+    - Should display all products in a table with pagination.
-    - Can add product
+    - Can add product.
-    - Can update product
+    - Can update product.
-    - Can delete product
+    - Can delete product.

   - #User View

     - Show the different categories and under each category show the available products and filters section.
-(Bonus: use loading while getting the data - changing the products list with animation)
-    - For each product card user should see the full data
+    - For each product card user should see the full data.
+    - Use loading while getting the data and changing the products list with animation.

 ## Technologies & Packages